Putin eyes ruble-peso scheme with Argentina to drop US dollar in bilateral trade

 El Cronista also said Argentina's ambassador to Moscow Eduardo Zuain has been discussing the issue with Kremlin authorities, businessmen and Russian diplomats.
 However, the outlet also mentioned the idea was “a highly technical issue that requires financial engineering,” which was up to Argentine Central Bank (BCRA) CEO Miguel Pesce to gauge.

 Argentine government sources admitted Moscow's idea was being entertained.
-Is approved, it would also be a very strong geopolitical challenge.
+If approved, it would also be a very strong geopolitical challenge.
 With an impending devaluation of the Argentine peso against the US dollar in the radar, it is only natural the Argentine Government would consider all options.

 For Russia it would mean putting aside a dependence on the US dollar at a time when the inflationary spiral is wreaking havoc in the United States.
 The Kremlin would also circumvene potential sanctions in the future, El Cronista explained.